 Alimony in New York is not always permanent, and either spouse may request a modification or termination if there is a substantial change in circumstances.
 Courts recognize that financial situations can shift, making an existing maintenance order unfair or impractical.
 A modification can result in increased, decreased, or terminated payments, depending on the case.

 One common reason for modification is financial hardship of the paying spouse, such as job loss, disability, or retirement.
-However, voluntary actions—like quitting a job—are unlikely to justify a reduction unless circumstances were beyond the payer’s control.
+However, voluntary actions, such as quitting a job, are unlikely to justify a reduction unless the circumstances were beyond the payer’s control.
 Conversely, if the recipient spouse becomes financially independent through stable employment, an inheritance, or other financial gains, the paying spouse may request a reduction or termination of payments.

 Health issues and disability can also affect alimony.
 If the paying spouse develops a serious medical condition that limits their ability to work, they may seek to lower or end payments.
 Likewise, if the recipient’s health worsens, they may request an extension or increase in support.
 Cohabitation with a new partner may also lead to termination if it results in financial interdependence, though the court requires substantial proof.